AKROGIS/AnimalMovement/Documentation/Documentation.rst

 There may be a tool to put in geographic coordinates that define the extreme boundaries of your project area.
 Any locations that occur outside those bounds will automatically be hidden.
 This is easy to do in the database, and can be problematic in ArcMap.
 There is a current limitation in ArcMap when you zoom out too far (so that more than one hemisphere is displayed
-- easy to do in alaska, where anything above 90 degrees north is in the other hemisphere).
+- easy to do in Alaska, where anything above 90 degrees north is in the other hemisphere).
 In this case, the database returns no locations, so you cannot see the data to hide the bogus locations.

 This database feature will be coming soon.